bosnet/sebak/docs/API_v1/transactions.md

 ### Payment transaction  [POST]
 //TODO: How to make a transaction and sign
-//TODO: when sent payment transaction to node, can we get response from node?

 + Request (application/json)